enaukkarinen/modest-tsc-ng1-boilerplate/README.md

 - To install packages, run `npm install`
 - To build the app, run `npm build`
 - To start to application, run `npm start` and navigate to `localhost:7203` in your browser.

+##### Minify your app
+- By default the application is build into dev folder un-minified and with sourcemaps.
+- To get you application production ready, just run `gulp minify`.
+Note: this task expects you to have all of your html, js and css already in the dev folder.
+- Alternatively, you can run `gulp minify-js` and `gulp minify-css`.
+- Notice that the minified files end up in dist folder.